sgiori11/sgiori11/README.md

 ### Hi hei ciao! 👋

-🌱 I’m currently building a job board that matches Italian startups and founders to IT talent :) <br>
+🌱 Currently building a job board that matches Italian startups and founders to IT talent [Nextjs, React, Node] <br>
 ⚡ Fun fact: I'm a California gal :ocean: currently living in Italy :it:, and I've also lived in Norway and Ireland.
 I like to travel, but I <em>love</em> to move :sunglasses: